vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-25-multivariate-calculus.md

 It's easy to see how the higher order terms will take on the binomial expansion form.

 #### Multivariate
-In a multivariate setting the taylor series can be extrapolates as
+In a multivariate setting the taylor series can be extrapolated as

 $$
 \boxed{f(\mathbf{x} + \Delta \mathbf{x}) = f(\mathbf{x}) + \frac{1}{1!}J_f (\Delta \mathbf{x}) + \frac{1}{2!}\Delta \mathbf{x}^T H_f  \Delta \mathbf{x} + \ldots}